 Clubs based around a common gender or ethnic heritage are excellent places to meet new people.
-There are many clubs and organizations across the country from the African American Business Owners Association to the Women in Business Organization.
+There are many clubs and organizations across the country from the Black Business and Professional Association to the Women in Business organization.
 The clubs are filled with members who have a shared understanding of some of your life experience and are often very focused on helping each other succeed.

 Few things unify and segregate people more than politics.
-While you might not want to bring up your political affiliations in an interview political organizations can be great places to meet like-minded people.
-In political organizations you find a wide range of people from housewives to business owners who hire felons.
+While you might not want to bring up your political affiliations in an interview, political organizations can be great places to meet like-minded people.
+You find a wide range of people from housewives to business owners who hire felons in political organizations.
 Discussing shared political views with someone is a great way to start a conversation.

 Don’t worry if you are a conservative, liberal, or in-between.
 There are great people to meet on all sides of politics and political volunteers tend to be more giving and open to those with felonies who need a little help.
 There are many organizations that are working towards prison and judicial reform that can always use extra help.
 These groups are even more likely to be open to connecting you with people who will hire former offenders.

 Toastmasters International is a world leader in communication and leadership development.
-With a membership of over 313,000 Toastmasters seek to improve their speaking and leadership skills by attending one of the 14,650 clubs in 126 countries that make up our global network of meeting locations.
+With a membership of over 280,000, Toastmasters seek to improve their speaking and leadership skills by attending one of the 14,700 clubs in the 144 countries that make up their global network of meeting locations.